 What have you inherited by nurture and what have you come by from nature?

 It’s kind of odd but I started looking for family similarities in myself at a young age.
 Since I’m an only child, I think I wanted to make sure I wasn’t adopted.
 In my kindergarten class one day, the teacher asked us to draw and color pictures of our parents.
 When she looked at mine, a funny look came over her face.
 I’m really not sure why I remember this incident so vividly.

 “You colored your daddy’s hair black and his eyes blue,” she said.
 “That can’t be right.”

-Just about that time school let out and my momma came to pick me up.
-The teacher was still looking at my drawing and told my momma I must have got the drawing of my daddy wrong.
+Just about that time school let out and my mama came to pick me up.
+The teacher was still looking at my drawing and told my mama I must have got the drawing of my daddy wrong.